Enum0x539/Steam-Accounts-Checker/README.md

 # Steam-Accounts-Checker
-Steam accounts checker written in c#, determining if the account is valid, invalid or steam guard protected.
+Steam accounts checker written in C#, determines if the account is valid, invalid or steam guard protected.